NEVER FORGET

 Visit Atlas Shrugs for a fabulous memorial post and current information on those who deny what happened.

-Gates of Vienna they have a moving tribute.
+And at Gates of Vienna they have a moving tribute.

 NEVER AGAIN!